Hedgehog-Computing/hedgehog-lab/CONTRIBUTING.md

 ## Submitting Changes / Pull Requests(draft)

-> About this section, The core team is under discussion and organizing branches, So you may not follow these Settings for the time being.

-Before doing any commits, you will want to pull down the latest and greatest from master.
-From here, merge, and resolve any conflicts between your branch and master.
-Its a good rule of thumb to pull frequently as development is constantly happening.
+> These rules are still work in progress, so are not strictly enforced for the time being.

+Please rebase your change on the latest master before submitting your PR.
+We suggest you pull at least daily to avoid digressing too far from the master branch.
+Keep your repo fresh can minimize the churn addressing conflicting changes.

 ### Pull Requests For hedgehog-lab(draft)

 > Pull requests related to the hedgehog-lab core:

-- For any new features, bug fixes and documentation updates, submit pull requests to master.
+- For any new features, bug fixes and documentation updates, please submit pull requests to master.

 ### Pull Requests For Docs

-For any pull requests related to hedgehog-lab docs, submit your pull request to the master branch.
+For any pull requests related to hedgehog-lab docs, please submit your pull request to the master branch.